voidshard/igor/README.md

 ###### Visibility, tracking all the things

 To explain by a counter example: In systems where workflows are secondary concerns it may not be possible to fetch the status of tasks not yet launched.
 That is, often these systems are implemented so that task A fires off task B when it completes in a sort of daisy-chain approach.
-Such a system has no way of knowing about task B (other than that, perhaps, task A has a post-run instruction) before it completes task A. From this point, task B is created and can be looked up.
+Such a system has no way of knowing about task B (other than perhaps task A has a post-run instruction) before it completes task A. From this point, task B is created and can be looked up.

 In Igor the status of the entire workflow is known from the begining - whether it has run, will run or is currently running (or even rerunning).

-###### Live modification

-* Layer expansion at runtime

-    You can create tasks in any layer up until it begins running, even while the parent job is running.
-It's a snap to launch a two layer job, where the first layer adds tasks to the second.
-Don't know how many tasks you're going to need exactly?
-Not a problem.

-* Pause and Unpause

-    Pause and unpause any task or layer.
-This don't stop currently running tasks, but nothing paused will be enqueued.
-You can even create things paused if you want.

-* Kill and retry

-    If pausing isn't your thing you can order Igor to kill tasks whenever you feel like it.
-    You can also retry - kill and then remark task(s) as pending (ie to-be-run).
-    You can of course, continue telling Igor to retry such a task until you're blue in the face.

 ###### Architecture

-Igor has a few working parts & interfaces are used so sections can be replaced or expanded on.
+Igor has a few working parts & interfaces are used everywhere so sections can be replaced or expanded on.

 * [Database](/pkg/database/interface.go)